Currencies of the British West Indies: Early history

 Queen Anne's proclamation of 1704 the first attempt to introduce the pound sterling currency system to the British West Indies; however it failed to displace the existing Spanish dollar currency system right up until the great silver devaluation of 1873.
 In addition to the Spanish dollars and gold doubloons, the British government coined 1/4, 1/8, and 1/16 fractional "Anchor dollars" in 1822, for use in Mauritius and the British West Indies, but not including Jamaica.

 The next move to introduce British sterling silver coinage to the colonies came with an imperial order in council dated 1825.
 This move was inspired by a number of factors.
 By that time, the United Kingdom was operating a very successful gold standard in relation to the gold sovereign that had been introduced in 1816, and there was a desire to extend this system to the colonies.
-In addition to this, there was the fact that the supply of Spanish dollars ("pieces of eight") had been cut off as a result of the revolutions in Latin America, where most of the Spanish dollars were minted.
+In addition to this, the supply of Spanish dollars ("pieces of eight") had been cut off as a result of the revolutions in Latin America, where most of the Spanish dollars were minted.
 The last Spanish Dollar was in fact minted at Potosi, Jamaica in 1825.
 There was also a growing desire to have a stable and steady supply of British shillings throughout the British Empire.

 The 1825 order-in-council was largely a failure because it made sterling silver coinage legal tender at the unrealistic rate in relation to the Spanish dollar of $1 = 4 shillings and 4 pence.
 In 1838, remedial legislation was introduced for the British West Indies, with a new and more realistic rate of $1 = 4s 2d.
 As a result, most of the British West Indies used sterling coinage from around 1840 until 1955.
 On the outbreak of the Second World War, the sterling area was created as a wartime emergency measure in order to protect the external value of sterling.
 All of the British West Indies territories joined the sterling area in 1939, even including British Honduras, which might conceivably have followed the path of Canada and Newfoundland and remained outside the arrangement.

 Despite the use of sterling coinage throughout the British West Indies during this period, there was also a mixed usage of sterling accounts and dollar accounts, and there was an eventual move towards dollar accounts in all the territories in conjunction with decimal fractional coinage.
 This article will chart the circumstances and changes in the individual territories.